Make it hard for traffickers to hide their victims and their crimes.

 Have fun and do good.
-With practical ways to serve survivors, reach vulnerable populations, and support the programs of Hope for Justice, you can make an extraordinary difference.
+With practical ways to serve survivors, you can make an extraordinary difference.
+Contribute to our campaigns to raise awareness and reform society: we’ll help you write letters, sign petitions, speak to your representatives, man stalls, distribute leaflets and make change happen.
 You can be a leader in the movement to end slavery, once and for all!

 “We’ve found that many people have wanted to do something about human trafficking, but not known how.